PathriVidyaPraveen/Mess-Registration-Website/README.md

 1) students_data.json is the JSON documents file present in MongoDB atlas cluster for students data.
 2) admin_data.json is the JSON documents file present in MongoDB Atlas Cluster for admins data.
 ---------------------------------------------------------------------------------------------------------
-overview of Frontend files :
-1)index.html
+Frontend Files Overview:

+1) index.html
    Likely the entry point or landing page of the site.
    May include role selection (Admin/Student) or redirect logic based on login type.

-2)html folder:
+2) html folder:

    • admin_dashboard.html
      The main dashboard view for administrators.
      Likely includes links to manage mess registrations, view stats, etc.

    • admin_login.html
      Login interface specifically for administrators to access their dashboard.

    • menu_admin.html
      Page where admin can view mess menus for different days or messes.

    • menu_student.html
      Page where students can view the mess menu (read-only version compared to admin’s).

    • registered_students.html
      Displays a list of students who have completed registration.
      Possibly includes filters or sorting features.

    • registration.html
      The main mess registration page where students choose their mess preferences.
      Includes:
      1) Current month registration
      2) Past registrations
      3) Active “Register Now” button only at the end of the month
      4) Options like MessA, MessB

    • student_dashboard.html
      The student’s main dashboard page after logging in.
      Likely shows registration status, menu view, rebate, swap options, etc.

    • swap.html
-A page to allow students to request a mess swap with another student (functionality may include search, submit, etc.).
+     A page to allow students to request a mess swap with another student.
+     Functionality may include search, submit, etc.

-3)css folder:
+3) css folder:
    Contains all the stylesheets for the website.

    • student_details.css
-Likely used to style the page that shows student information (possibly registered_students.html).
+     Likely used to style the page that shows student information
+     (possibly registered_students.html).

    • style.css
-Probably the global stylesheet that controls layout, color themes, fonts, etc. across multiple pages.
+     Probably the global stylesheet that controls layout, color themes, fonts, etc.
+     across multiple pages.

    • styles.css
      Appears to be an additional or alternative stylesheet.
      You might want to check if it’s being used anywhere to avoid redundancy with style.css.

-4) images:
+4) images folder:

-   *iithmess.jpg : a nice photo of iith mess *iithmess.jpeg: a ghibli version of iithmess.jpg
+   • iithmess.jpg
+     A nice photo of the IITH mess.

+   • iithmess.jpeg
+     A Ghibli-style version of iithmess.jpg.

 ---------------------------------------------------------------------------------------------------------
 Backend deployment using Render :